Decentralidia/Rebuttal/Readme.md

 ### Pros and Cons

-Thanks for providing a comprehensive evaluation with pros and cons from different perspectives for this paper.
-In this part, we will address some of your mentioned concerns which are not covered in the questions and answers, and the remaining points will be discussed in subsequent parts.
+Thanks for providing a comprehensive evaluation of this paper with pros and cons from different perspectives.
+In this part, we will address some of your mentioned concerns not covered in the questions and answers, and the remaining points will be discussed in subsequent parts.

 ***